Depending upon the size of the pond, aquatic plants may require to be placed in containers.

 However, excessively large leaves may be removed from established plants if desired.

-If the plants don’t require dividing, then just feed them with a specialist aquatic feed to encourage flowering.
+If the plants do not require dividing, then just feed them with a specialist aquatic feed to encourage flowering.

 Floating plants should be introduced to the pond by placing on the water's surface, at a density of one plant per sq metre (11 sq ft) of pond surface.